scot00671234/Lejeboligfind-minimalist/replit.md

   - Installed missing tsx dependency
   - Created database schema using Drizzle migrations
   - Verified all API endpoints are working correctly
+- July 07, 2025.
+Consolidated edit functionality and UI improvements:
+  - Merged edit-listing.tsx into create-listing.tsx for unified property management
+  - Fixed image upload race condition that prevented images from saving to database
+  - Improved button colors from very dark to lighter shade for better theme fit
+  - Added comprehensive debugging for image upload process
+  - Enhanced form to handle both creating new properties and editing existing ones
+  - Updated routing to use single component for both create and edit operations

 ## User Preferences